-Mysterious Temple Ruins of Gopiballavpur in Unexplored historical places in Bengal
+Mysterious Temple Ruins of Gopiballavpur in Unexplored historical places of Bengal

-Gopiballavpur, approximately 200 kilometres from Kolkata, is a small village on the banks of Subarnarekha River.
-Gopiballavpur presently falls under the domination of newly formed Jhargram district of West Bengal.
+Gopiballavpur, approximately 200 kilometers from Kolkata, is a small village on the banks of Subarnarekha River.
+Gopiballavpur presently falls under the domination of the newly formed Jhargram district of West Bengal.
 It takes around four hours to reach by road from Kolkata along the Bombay Road.
-It is a mysterious historic temple town, which dates back to the mythical Ramayana days and is one of the unexplored historical places in Bengal.
+It is a mysterious historic temple town, which dates back to the mythical Ramayana days and is one of the unexplored historical places of Bengal.

-The lush green jungle stretches of Jhargram could be seen long before we entered Garhsalboni forest – the starting point of Lodhashuli range.
+The lush green jungle stretches of Jhargram could be seen long before we entered Garhsalboni forest – the starting point of the Lodhashuli range.
 The road condition was by far good till this point, but we had to pay multiple heavy tolls on way.
 Needless to say, our driving experience of Jhargram so far was like a paradise for nature lovers.

-We encountered bountiful timberlands of Sal, Teak, Oak, Eucalyptus, Sonajhuri and Mahul with momentous sighting of wild Dalma tuskers, deer and Serbian migratory birds.
+We encountered bountiful timberlands of Sal, Teak, Oak, Eucalyptus, Sonajhuri, and Mahul with the momentous sighting of wild Dalma tuskers, deer, and Serbian migratory birds.
 On the way, we also experienced various types of ancient temples, a deserted citadel, tribal villages.
 There were also a couple of dilapidated tea shops playing folk rhythms.
-All of this made us feel like in a complete bliss.
+All of this made us feel like in complete bliss.
 In short, we were taken aback at the absolute natural grandeur of the place.

 Story of Gopiballavpur with Ramayana:-

 There are different schools of thought about Rishi Valmiki’s ashram in Ramayana.
-One of the legends say that it was right here where the dacoit Ratnakar got enlightened to sage Valmiki after a spell of tough meditation.
+One of the legends says that it was right here where the dacoit Ratnakar got enlightened to sage Valmiki after a spell of tough meditation.
 Through our personal experience, there were multiple anthills around the place indeed.

 Rishi Valmiki had started writing Ramayana at the footsteps of Rameshwar Temple built by Lord Vishwakarma.
 Where we stood, there was an array of temples one of which appeared prehistoric.

-A comparatively recent belief about Gopiballavpur says that it got its name from the deity Gopi Ballav (a form of Lord Krishna), established by Shyamananda Mahaprabhu during 1400 AD.
+A comparatively recent belief about Gopiballavpur says that it got its name from the deity Gopi Ballav (a form of Lord Krishna).
+Shyamananda Mahaprabhu during 1400 AD, established it.
 Its earlier name was Kashipur, belonging to the Mayurbhanj kingdom.

 The different temples:-

-Rashmancha – Till 1932, during Rash festival, all the Radha and Krishna idols of Bishnupur town were brought here to be worshipped by the citizens.
+Rashmancha – Till 1932, during the Rash festival, all the Radha and Krishna idols of Bishnupur town were brought here to be worshipped by the citizens.

 Jore Bungla Temple – Joint temples with a common roof on dochala.
-We also visited the lesser known Kalachand, Lalji, Radha Shyam, Radhalal Jiu, Nandalal, Krishna Balaram and Radha Madhab shrines.
-The deity in all the temples are different forms of Lord Krishna and his beloved Radha, hence the name Bishnupur.
+We also visited the lesser-known Kalachand, Lalji, Radha Shyam, Radhalal Jiu, Nandalal, Krishna Balaram, and Radha Madhab shrines.
+The deity in all the temples is different forms of Lord Krishna and his beloved Radha, hence the name Bishnupur.

 When we reached the place, the gates were already opened.
-We took help of one of the local guides and he skillfully added a significant touch to our temple tour.
+We took the help of one of the local guides and he skillfully added a significant touch to our temple tour.
 He started with the absorbing stories of the Malla Kings.
-Then one by one he toured us across the magnificent terracotta works of Madan Mohan, Jore Bangla and Shyam Rai temples.
+Then one by one he toured us across the magnificent terracotta works of Madan Mohan, Jore Bangla, and Shyam Rai temples.

-On way we also stopped at other splendid edifices of Malla Dynasty which could pass the test of time – an immobile Stone Chariot (Rath), big and small stone palace gateways, ruins of Malla royal palace, mysterious Gumgarh, historic Dalmadal canon, museum and the seven dams surrounding the glorious terracotta wonders.
+On the way, we also stopped at other splendid edifices of the Malla Dynasty which could pass the test of time.
+An immobile Stone Chariot (Rath), ruins of Malla royal palace, mysterious Gumgarh, historic Dalmadal canon, and the seven dams surrounding the glorious terracotta wonders.

-Gour Malda was once the capital of ancient Bengal, from early 5th century till 16th century AD, being ruled by multiple influential kingdoms starting from Mauryas to Guptas, Pals, Sens, Mughals and Afghans.
+Gour Malda was once the capital of ancient Bengal, from the early 5th century till 16th century AD.
+Being ruled by multiple influential kingdoms starting from Mauryas to Guptas, Pals, Sens, Mughals, and Afghans.

-The four gates of Gour Malda is in three directions are named differently, indicating their individual significance.
-They are Daakhil Darwaza (North), Kotwali Darwaza (South), Gumti Darwaza (East) and Lukochuri Darwaza (East).
+The four gates of Gour Malda are in three directions are named differently, indicating their individual significance.
+They are Daakhil Darwaza (North), Kotwali Darwaza (South), Gumti Darwaza (East), and Lukochuri Darwaza (East).
 All these gateways are unexplored historical places in Bengal.
-There are no gates in the western side as River Ganga used to flow near the castle of Gour in that era.
-But with centuries of time, the river has changed its course and in present day it is quite far away from the fort.
+There are no gates on the western side as River Ganga used to flow near the castle of Gour in that era.
+But with centuries of time, the river has changed its course and in the present-day, it is quite far away from the fort.

 Made of burnt red bricks, the beautiful terracotta carvings on the porch are impressive.
-These bear a testimony to the beautiful amalgamation of Hindu and Islamic architectures.
+These bear testimony to the beautiful amalgamation of Hindu and Islamic architectures.
 Photography here is a delight.
-The piers between the porticos are made of black granite stone which strongly support the overhanging arches.
+The piers between the porticos are made of black granite stone which strongly supports the overhanging arches.

 There are four towers at the corners comprising of twelve-sided five-storeyed curvilinear domes.
-Inside the gateway there are couple of guardsman rooms which are deserted now.
+Inside the gateway, there are a couple of guardsman rooms which are deserted now.
 The only sound which could be heard is that of the bats.
-Towards the southeast corner of the gate, a 22 yards high wall encloses the ruins of Sultan’s royal palace.
+Towards the southeast corner of the gate, a 22 yards high wall encloses the ruins of the Sultan’s royal palace.

-‘Kotwali Darwaza’ was the primary southern gateway of the castle, around 8 kilometres away from ‘Dakhil Darwaza’.
+‘Kotwali Darwaza’ was the primary southern gateway of the castle, around 8 kilometers away from ‘Dakhil Darwaza’.
 It was built just before the death of Allauddin Khilji in 1235 AD.
-A gigantic brick laden structure, it served as the main city entrance for the common people.
+A gigantic brick-laden structure, it served as the main city entrance for the common people.

-Being always guarded by the ‘Kotwal’ (meaning Police Chief in Persian language), it was named so.
+Being always guarded by the ‘Kotwal’ (meaning Police Chief in the Persian language), it was named so.
 Now in complete ruins, it has been overgrown by grass and shrubs all over.
-Only the peripheral convex shaped towers are partially visible.
-However, the massiveness of the gateway depicts the level of protection it provided to the castle.
+Only the peripheral convex-shaped towers are partially visible.
+However, the massiveness of the gateway depicts the level of protection is provided to the castle.

 ‘Lukochuri Darwaza’ was the grandest of all the internal gateways used by the Mughals for royal entertainment purposes.
 With multiple confusing chambers, as the name suggests, this gate was used by the Sultan for fun plays like hide-and-seek with his Begums.